nodeschool/dallas/index.md

 Newcombers are welcome!
 The [organizers]({{ site.baseurl }}/organizers/) and your fellow NodeSchoolers will happily assist you every step of the way.
 Besides, NodeSchool is a great place to get started!
-And there will be other newbies there if you (collectively) decide to come!
+And there will be other newbies there if you (collectively) decide to come.
 We're all newbs anyway :)

 ### b) an expert with Node?